 There are 3 components to protecting patient information at UHN:

-When you call UHN, staff has no way to verify that you are who you say you are.
+UHN staff have no way to verify the identity of the caller.
 Therefore, in order to protect patient privacy, only a minimal amount of information is given out over the phone.
+This includes: